-and hence strategic clustering is unlikely to be affecting the distribution of effect sizes.
-If strategic clustering was absent in the 1990-1999 period, but present during the 2000-2009 period, then, all else equal, we might expect effect sizes to be smaller in the 2000-2009 period.
-This is because strategic clustering would increase the fraction of published studies in the unclustered regime with relatively small effect sizes that would be 'just significant' without clustering, but insignificant with it.
-Instead, I find that the mean effect size in the 2000-2009 period is close to, and in fact slightly larger than, the mean effect size in the 1990-1999 period (12.18% and 10.57%).
+insignificant with it.
+Instead, I find that the mean effect size in the 2000-2009 period is almost exactly the same as the mean effect size in the 1990-1999 period (11.23% and 11.54%).
 The difference is statistically indistinguishable from zero, although statistical power is somewhat limited.
 Controlling for differences in observable study characteristics, including JEL topics and sample sizes, does not change this conclusion.
 This supports the idea that strategic clustering of the simple form discussed here is not driving observed differences in effect sizes across clustered and unclustered regimes.
 This, of course, covers only one form of endogeneity and other forms could in principle be present.
-For more details, see Appendix E.
+For more details, see Appendix D.

-Ultimately, the primary goal of the empirical analysis is to estimate the changes in bias and coverage that occur due to clustering, not simply changes in effect sizes.
+It is important to keep in mind that the primary goal of the empirical analysis is to estimate the changes in bias and coverage that occur due to clustering, not simply changes in effect sizes.
 To this end, in the following section, I propose an estimation approach for the empirical model that yields unbiased estimates of the model parameters irrespective of whether or not there is strategic clustering of the simple form described here.
-Moreover, this provides an additional test for strategic clustering, by comparing robust model estimates to those in the baseline model.
+This alterative estimation approach also provides an additional test for strategic clustering, by comparing robust model estimates to those in the baseline model.
 Using this approach, we cannot reject the null hypothesis of no strategic clustering.
 See Subsection 4.1 for further discussion.